cfgnunes/extension-pack-hp/README.md

     - Reset system flags
     - Reset system flags (RPN mode)
     - Purge all HOME files
-    - Reset and purge
+    - Purge all files and reset system flags
-    - Reset and purge (RPN mode)
+    - Purge all files and reset system flags (RPN mode)

 ### Other commands